Connor Wong Preview, Player Props: Red Sox vs. Orioles

-Connor Wong -- batting .314 in his past 10 games -- will be in action for the Boston Red Sox versus the Baltimore Orioles, with Kyle Bradish on the hill, on September 8 at 7:10 PM ET.
+Connor Wong -- with a slugging percentage of .647 in his past 10 games, including two home runs -- will be in action for the Boston Red Sox against the Baltimore Orioles, with Jack Flaherty on the mound, on September 9 at 4:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Rays.
+In his last appearance, he reached base in all three of his plate appearances (2-for-2 with a home run and an RBI) against the Orioles.

 Connor Wong Game Info & Props vs. the Orioles